 Behind a giant wave surfer, there is always an angel on top of a water bike, a key piece to ensuring that surfers can return to land safely.

 Podcast - The Guardian Angel of Nazaré

 Sérgio Cosme is a rescue jet-ski rider responsible for saving the lives of the big wave surfers of Nazaré.
 When Rodrigo Koxa broke the world record for the biggest wave ever surfed, Sérgio was instrumental in not only pulling Koxa onto the wave, but also getting him back into the water after a near-fatal accident in the very same spot…

 The closest airport to Nazaré is in Lisbon.
 The journey by car is around 1h30, being the fastest route by the A8 motorway.
 You can also catch the Expresso bus at Sete Rios station, bound for Nazaré, or take the train at Oriente station or Sete Rios bound for Famalicão da Nazaré, and then take the bus to Nazaré.

 If travelling from the North of Portugal, the journey by car is about 2h20, departing from the A1 motorway in Porto towards Lisbon, passing thereafter on the A 25 (Exit 16 - Aveiro/Viseu) to take the A17 and then the A8 (Exit 22 - Nazaré/Alcobaça/Valado dos Frades).
 If you choose public transport, the best option is to take the Expresso bus at the Campo 24 de Agosto station.

 Surf schools in Nazaré

-If you want to learn to surf in Nazaré, there are three local surf schools:
+If you want to learn to surf in Nazaré, there are several local surf schools, such as:

 Nazaré Surf School - Located on the village beach, Nazaré Surf School rents equipment and offers surf, bodyboard and sup classes from initiation through to competition levels, in private or group lessons.